 Product retention stories similar to Blackberry’s play out repeatedly at all scales, with retention issues silently choking the balance sheets and success of many products.
 Understanding what can go wrong with retention is the first step to avoiding these issues for your product.

-Common Issues Affecting Customer Retention
+Common Issues Affecting User Retention

 Misunderstanding your market or making the wrong gamble with a product is one common way to wreck your retention rates.
-If you’re not providing what your customers want or need, they’ll obviously find alternative products to solve their problems and address their needs.
+If you’re not providing what your users want or need, they’ll obviously find alternative products to solve their problems and address their needs.

 But products also struggle with retention for other common reasons, including: